10 Service Design Innovation Trends for 2018

 Twixting existing systems is where innovation lies with the big SI pardners

-For UX that means working closely with technology providers to focus on reducing pain points, integrating existing systems and driving standardization before then moving to optimize them.
-All of those creaky productivity systems will start to look consumer facing too.
+For practitioners that means working closely with technology providers to focus on reducing pain points, integrating existing systems and driving standardization before then moving to optimize them.
+All of those creaky productivity systems will start to look Hoxton cool too.
 Service design will mirror this shift, maturing from design thinking to design doing and delivery; gone are the days of fluffy blue sky thinking and hello hard design in the real world.

 5 — ENTERPRISE IS WHERE THE ACTION IS